Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/02_tracing/03_tracecontext/index.md

-## Creating Spans within the Order Backend
+## Correlate 2 services in a single trace

 ### Introduction

 Now that we're familiar with the OpenTelemetry setup, it's time to start tracing a few missing transactions.

 You may have noticed in the previous exercise, that the `/place-order` traces of service `order-api` are not only reaching out to the backend for credit card validation.<br />
-Another backend call addresses `http://localhost:54041/check-inventory/....`.
+Another backend call addresses `order-backend:54041/check-inventory/....`.
 And after checking out the distributed traces of `order-backend` it becomes clear, that the order backend is **already** reporting the incoming web requests to Dynatrace.

 One of the topics in this exercise we will be to make sure that Dynatrace is able to correlate both sides and show them within a single trace.